 But if the annuity is for a lifetime payment stream, that means the duration of the payment stream will be much longer — which results in a higher interest rate.

 Another factor that helps determine the interest rate on an annuity is whether your client qualifies for a rated age.
-If you have a client needs lifetime payments and has some medical challenges, we can the client’s medical records to the annuity companies.
+If you have a client who needs lifetime payments and has some medical challenges, we can the client’s medical records to the annuity companies.
 The annuity companies will determine if the client is eligible for a “rated age.”

 A rated age is based on a client’s injuries and his or her current health status — rather than only using the client’s biological age.
 For example, if the client is a 30-year-old who suffered from severe injuries, the annuity companies might give that client an age rating of a 50-year-old.
 In that situation, a lifetime annuity makes better sense, and the interest rate may be higher because of their age rating.